Foundation for Documentation of Jewish Cemeteries

 The History of FDJC

 The original goal of FDJC was to photograph all the gravestones in Okopowa Street Cemetery in Warsaw, the largest Jewish Cemetery in Poland.
 The success of this project led to the expansion of the goals to the photographing and transcription of all Jewish cemeteries in Poland.
-For further background on the Warsaw Cemetery, click here.
+For further background on the Warsaw Cemetery, visit our project page.
 For a full list of cemeteries now included in the database, click here.

 The Foundation for Documentation of Jewish Cemeteries (FDJC)